 - Third-Offense DUI: The third time a person is convicted of a DUI, penalties begin to increase significantly.
 Third-time offenders face fines from $2000 to $5000, up to five years in state prison, potential ten years license suspension, 90-day vehicle impound, felony conviction, mandatory attendance of DUI school or alcohol treatment program, as well as community service.

 - Fouth-Offense DUI (or more): Being convicted of a DUI four or more times carries the potential for the most extreme consequences.
 Those convicted may be fined $2000 to $5000, up to five years in prison, the possibility of five years of probation, lifetime driver’s license suspension, 90-day vehicle impound, mandatory DUI school, and alcohol treatment program felony conviction, as well as community service.

 Penalties can be substantially increased if a person driving under the influence causes property damage, bodily injuries, or has a minor in the vehicle at the time of the offense.
-If you have been charged with a DUI, speak with an experienced DUI attorney in Orlando, Florida, to discuss the potential implications of a conviction and how you can mount a successful defense.
+If you have been charged with a DUI in Florida, speak with an adept Orlando DUI attorney to discuss the potential implications of a conviction and how you can mount a successful defense.

 Why You Need a DUI Lawyer

 It doesn’t matter which DUI offense you are being charged with; the consequences can have profound implications for your life.
 Charges levied against those driving under the influence are severe because of the danger that a drunk driver puts others in.
 Though it may sometimes seem like it, DUI cases are not precisely “shut and close” cases for the prosecution.

-Furthermore, an adept DUI lawyer in Orlando will have the necessary experience to argue for a plea bargain effectively.
+Furthermore, an adept Orlando DUI lawyer will have the necessary experience to argue for a plea bargain effectively.
 The more experienced the lawyer is, the more likely they are to have a good relationship with the prosecution.
 This is an advantage for those charged with a DUI as it gives them negotiating power that they would otherwise not have.

 Why Choose Parikh Law